BurakAArslan/qwen2.5-codegen-lora/README.md

 Evaluation Metric: Pass@1

 Both models are fine-tuned from the same base model, using identical training hyperparameters, and evaluated under exactly the same benchmark conditions to ensure a fair comparison.

+Motivation

+Instruction-tuned code models can be sensitive to the structure and diversity of training data.
+This project investigates:

+Whether deep, step-by-step instruction-style data improves reasoning accuracy

+Whether diverse instruction formulations improve generalization

+Which training strategy yields better real-world coding performance